blekmus/abridged-cli/README.md

    │  ├─ 1.mkv
    └─ ...

-Abridged/Other/ <- This directory and all its content are ignored
+Abridged/Other/ <- This directory and all its contents are ignored by the TUI and formatters
 ~~~

 ### **General**